SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 ___
 <br>

-# Application <a name="modelling-application"></a>
+## Application <a name="modelling-application"></a>

 We now have a model object, and a the required pre-processing steps to use this model for the next *delivery club* campaign.
 When this is ready to launch we can aggregate the neccessary customer information and pass it through, obtaining predicted probabilities for each customer signing up.

-Based upon this, we can work with the client to discuss where their budget can stretch to, and contact only the customers with a high propensity to join.
-This will drastically reduce marketing costs, and result in a much improved ROI.
+Based upon this, we can work with the client to discuss where their budget can stretch to, and contact only the customers with a high propensity to join, thereby reducing marketing costs, and improving ROI.

 ___
 <br>

-# Growth & Next Steps <a name="growth-next-steps"></a>
+## Growth & Next Steps <a name="growth-next-steps"></a>

-While predictive accuracy was relatively high - other modelling approaches could be tested, especially those somewhat similar to Random Forest, for example XGBoost, LightGBM to see if even more accuracy could be gained.
+While predictive accuracy was relatively high, other modelling approaches could be tested to see if even more accuracy could be gained.

-We could even look to tune the hyperparameters of the Random Forest, notably regularisation parameters such as tree depth, as well as potentially training on a higher number of Decision Trees in the Random Forest.

-From a data point of view, further variables could be collected, and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting customer loyalty
+From a data point of view, further data could be collected, and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting delivery club sign up.
+For example, because distance from store appears to be the key driver of delivery club sign up (as well as customer loyalty... c.f., _Predicting Customer Loyalty_), it may make sense to collect more data on the geographic details of the business, specifically, where do customers live in relation to ABC vs. other stores?